And things you can do to manage

 Take a break.
 Get up, move and clear your head.
 We all need to take breaks for our physical and mental wellbeing.
 So walk to the photocopier or around the block, do some simple stretches, step outside and do some deep breathing or visualisation.
-Whatever helps you manage your pain, fatigue and brain fog, do it.
+Whatever helps you manage your pain, fatigue, and brain fog, do it.

 Dealing with time off work.
-We all need time off from time to time, but for many people with musculoskeletal conditions it may happen more often than we’d like.
+We all need time off from time to time, but for many people with musculoskeletal conditions, it may happen more often than we’d like.
 Attending healthcare appointments during working hours or having a flare means you may go through your personal leave quite quickly.
 If this is a concern or problem for you, discuss your options with your healthcare team.
 Are you able to attend appointments via telehealth or outside of your usual working hours?
 An occupational therapist or physiotherapist may have some solutions for working during a flare and to reduce the pain and strain on your joints.
 And if you’ve disclosed your condition to your employer, discuss your concerns with them.
-Together you should be able to come up with a plan to help you balance time off and the work duties you need to complete.
+Together you should be able to develop a plan to help you balance time off and the work duties you need to complete.
 One of the silver-linings of the COVID pandemic is that we’ve discovered that many jobs can be done productively from home.
 So working from home may be an option.
 As too are aids and equipment that protect your joints and save energy, or even changing the work you do at your workplace.
 Being proactive and knowing your rights is key to working well with a musculoskeletal condition.

 Managing changes to your abilities and functioning.
-Unfortunately some musculoskeletal conditions will change a person’s ability to do certain tasks.
-For example, someone with back pain may find sitting for long periods of time impossible.
+Unfortunately some musculoskeletal conditions will change a person’s ability to do specific tasks.
+For example, someone with back pain may find sitting for long periods impossible.
 Or a person with arthritis in their hands may find repetitive work such as typing extremely painful.
 Talking with an occupational therapist or physiotherapist can help you find potential solutions to these issues.
 Whether it’s finding new ways to do work tasks, using special equipment and aids to support you and protect your joints, or managing your pain while at work, they’ll tailor a solution to your specific needs.

 These are just some of the things you can do to manage your condition and continue to work.
-Feel free to share the things you do to help you manage at work with a musculoskeletal conditions.
+Feel free to share the things you do to help you manage at work with a musculoskeletal condition.
 We’d love to hear from you!